CodePushGo/website/src/content/blog/en/google-play-staged-rollouts-how-it-works.md

 It's recommended to wait at least 24 hours before increasing the rollout percentage.
 This gives you time to monitor performance and address any issues before expanding the update further.

-For urgent updates, consider using tools like Capgo to handle rapid hotfixes or updates while staying within Google Play's rules.
+For urgent updates, consider using tools like CodePushGo to handle rapid hotfixes or updates while staying within Google Play's rules.
 These tools can help you manage critical situations without compromising compliance.

 ## Release with confidence with the new Play Console